 Once they have had a lesson to design their game, make any resources and do all the maths you need to get your hands on some plastic money.
 Each team gets £10 (their games should cost between 0-£2 to play) and the students set up their games like a fair, they have the opportunity to go around playing one another’s games.
 Once ten people have played their game they should ‘shut down’ their stall.
 After this, get students to count their money and see whether they made the expected profit they calculated the previous lesson.
 You can then have a great discussion about why they didn’t make their expected profit (experiments differ from theory) and whether they still have their original £10 and how this relates to gambling in real life – e.g. the house always wins!

 This is a fun project but also a great opportunity to assess and explore lots of elements of probability.

 Get in touch @numberloving and check out our free and premium resources in our NumberLoving Store.

 Treasure hunt resources are very versatile, with great advantages such as pupil engagement, reduced photocopying, easy differentiation, and pair work.

-There is a wide range of ready prepared and differentiated treasure hunts available to download for free on our resource shop here and Laura Rees-Hughes has a good collection here.
+There is a wide range of ready prepared and differentiated treasure hunts available in our store, chheck out this free Interpreting Pie Charts Treasure Hunt download.
 All you need to do is download, print the resource, laminate and slice.
 These cards are then stuck up around the learning area for pupils to hunt down.